The Blog | The Exam Coach

 What Does Your Child Need to Succeed in 11 Plus Creative Writing?

-To succeed at an 11 Plus comprehension task, students need a range of skills, including:
+To succeed at an 11 Plus creative writing task, students need a range of skills, including:

 1. Imagination and creativity